S&P, Nasdaq close higher on vaccine hopes, improving data

 The ADP National Employment Report on Wednesday showed U.S. private payrolls increased by 2.369 million jobs, but still less than expected in June.

-FedEx Corp FDX.N jumped after posting better-than-expected quarterly profit and revenue, helped by a surge in pandemic-fueled home deliveries. [nL1N2E72SZ
+FedEx Corp FDX.N jumped 11.7% after posting better-than-expected quarterly profit and revenue, helped by a surge in pandemic-fueled home deliveries.

+Drugmaker Amgen Inc AMGN.O climbed 8.2% after a federal appeals court upheld two patents for the drugmaker's multibillion-dollar rheumatoid arthritis drug Enbrel.

+Advancing issues outnumbered declining ones on the NYSE by a 1.15-to-1 ratio; on Nasdaq, a 1.19-to-1 ratio favored decliners.

 (Reporting by Chuck Mikolajczak in New York Editing by Matthew Lewis)